junxit/us-congress-bills-117/bill.md

   - **(1)** the results of the study conducted under subsection (a);
   - **(2)** recommendations to modernize the processes described in subsection (a)(1); and
   - **(3)** recommendations for such legislative and administrative action as NASEM, or such other appropriate entity, determines appropriate.
-- **(d)** *Authorization of appropriations* For the fiscal year 2022, there are authorized out of funds appropriated to the National Science Foundation, $1,000,000 to carry out the activities under this section.
+- **(d)** *Authorization of appropriations* For fiscal year 2023, there are authorized to be appropriated to the National Science Foundation $1,000,000 to carry out the activities under this section.